 Texting and Driving in Florida

 Texting and driving in Florida is covered by Florida law 316.305.
 The statute makes it illegal to use your hands to text on any wireless device while driving.
 This includes mobile phones, notebooks, tablets, laptops, electronic games, a surface, or an iPad.
-A seasoned car accident lawyer at our firm will recommend that you not use any devices while driving, even if they are wireless.
+A Wesley Chapel car accident lawyer or Tampa car accident lawyer at our firm will recommend that you not use any devices while driving, even if they are wireless.

 Any distraction while you are driving is too much distraction.
 It’s best to keep your complete focus on the road.
 While you are driving, according to Florida law you may not enter data by texting, emailing, instant messaging, or using social media or other apps.
 You also may not enter data into a GPS system while driving.
 However, that does not mean all forms of texting while driving in Florida is banned.